-Improvements of a permanent nature (ie. buildings and brick walls) within one metre of a surveyed boundary should always be located and recorded in the field book.
+Improvements of a permanent nature (ie. buildings and brick walls) within one metre of a surveyed boundary should always be located and recorded in the field record.
 They are excellent reference marks.

 Connections to buildings and walls are regarded as monuments and have precedence over measurements so the recording of such connections will allow the surveyor's intention to prevail in the future if discrepancies are found.